Altinn/altinn-access-management-frontend/README.md

 4. Start nginx:

-Try running your app again.
-It should now work correctly on port 443, with nginx handling SSL encryption and forwarding requests to your application.
+Start nginx
 ```Bash
 sudo nginx
 ```

+Try running your app again.
+It should now work correctly on port 443, with nginx handling SSL encryption and forwarding requests to your application.